Transportation in Pittsburgh: Class II railroads

+The W&LE is the largest Ohio-based railroad and among the largest regional railroads in the country, with a service area that includes 840 miles of track in Ohio, West Virginia, Pennsylvania, and Maryland.

 Bessemer & Lake Erie

 The Bessemer & Lake Erie Railroad runs north from the North Bessemer Yard in Penn Hills to Conneaut, Ohio.
 In 2004, the B&LE was purchased by Canadian National Railway.

 Class III railroads

 Allegheny Valley Railroad

 The Allegheny Valley Railroad runs mostly on former Pennsylvania Railroad and Baltimore and Ohio Railroad lines.